 Make sure to import/delete the hardware SDKs accordingly after switching targets.

 Is the player using a full-body or hands-only set up.

-Auto Correct Gloves
+Auto Correct Hand Rotation

 When enabled this option will automatically correct invalid rotations on the wrists using IK.

-First Person Prefab
+First Person Prefab Model

 Prefab to instantiate for the local player, usually this will be a model without a head to prevent camera clipping

-Third Person Prefab
+Third Person Prefab Model

-Prefab to instantiate for all other players.
+Prefab to instantiate for all players other than the local player.